Apcela/netpalm-public/README.md

 # netpalm-public
 Public example deployment of Netpalm

-# NOTE: This document outlines the PLAN.
-Much is till to be completed

 ## Requirements:

 * Packer and Terraform both expect an AWS CLI Profile named `netpalm-public`